juanmirocks/LocText-old/README.md

 We will focus on papers treating the organisms: `{human, yeast, arabidopsis, drosophilace, c.elegans, s.pombe, s.cerevis}`.
 For instance, `rat` and `mouse` were discarded by suggestion of Lars, since mammals typically have very similar gene names and similar localizations.

 * **How to sample papers**: read off from UniProt support papers for localization annotations and from these investigate with a few ~20 papers, **what is the percentage of papers that contain in the _abstract_ support information for the localization?**.
 If it's a high amount, like ~90%, simply randomly sample from UniProt documents.
 Otherwise use Lars' pipeline to recognize protein and localization mentions to select abstracts that at least contain one mention for each category. -- Extra filter out High-throughput localization publications (assumption, the annotations are gonna appear in the full text).

+#### Scanning the abstracts
+sv:
+1. 15 abstracts are randomly chosen for Human proteins
+1. The rules derived from reading first 15 abstracts can be found in metadata/Rules.txt
+2. Legend used for manual marking of keywords in abstracts: Yellow-Subcellular location, Green-Protein/Gene Id, Pink-Verbs
+3. Estimated time to read and mark 15 abstracts - 6 hours

 ## Resources